Home Truck Accidents

 Some wrecks are distinct to semi-trucks, and they can result in traumatic damage to both vehicles and passengers involved.
 These accidents include:

-• Underrides: An underride occurs when a passenger vehicle collides with a truck and the front end goes partially or completely under the rear or side of the trailer, sometimes sheering the roof off the vehicle.
-This is incredibly dangerous for the driver and passengers in the smaller vehicle, and often ends in serious injury or death.
+• Underrides: An underride occurs when a passenger vehicle collides with a truck, and the front end goes partially or completely under the rear or side of the trailer, sometimes sheering the roof off the vehicle.
+This is incredibly dangerous for the driver and passengers in the smaller vehicle and often ends in serious injury or death.

 • Rollovers: Due to their large size, trucks have a higher center of gravity and are particularly vulnerable to rollover accidents.
 These accidents can result in a large amount of debris, wreckage, and machinery spilling out all over the road, presenting serious dangers to oncoming vehicles.

-• Runaway trailers: A runaway trailer occurs when the speed of the trailer and the speed of the cab differ, which results in the truck veering out of control, or the trailer detaching from the cab.
-There is no stopping a runaway, out-of-control trailer once it broken away from the truck.
+• Runaway trailers: A runaway trailer occurs when the speed of the trailer and the speed of the cab differ, which results in the truck veering out of control or the trailer detaching from the cab.
+There is no stopping a runaway, out-of-control trailer once it has broken away from the truck.
 The results of such a crash can involve numerous vehicles and be deadly for those involved.

-Who Can Be Held Liable for a Truck Accident?
+Who Can Be Liable for an Omaha Truck Accident?

 When it comes to determining blame for a truck accident, there are several parties that can carry the brunt of the responsibility.
 This includes: